microsoft/autogen/website/docs/FAQ.md

 ]
 ```

-### Construct a list of endpoints for OpenAI or Azure OpenAI
+### Option 2: Construct a list of endpoints for OpenAI or Azure OpenAI

-he [`config_list_from_models`](/docs/reference/oai/openai_utils#config_list_from_models) function tries to create a list of configurations using Azure OpenAI endpoints and OpenAI endpoints for the provided list of models.
+The [`config_list_from_models`](/docs/reference/oai/openai_utils#config_list_from_models) function tries to create a list of configurations using Azure OpenAI endpoints and OpenAI endpoints for the provided list of models.
 It assumes the api keys and api bases are stored in the corresponding environment variables or local txt files:

 - OpenAI API key: os.environ["OPENAI_API_KEY"] or `openai_api_key_file="key_openai.txt"`.
 - Azure OpenAI API key: os.environ["AZURE_OPENAI_API_KEY"] or `aoai_api_key_file="key_aoai.txt"`.
 Multiple keys can be stored, one per line.